-What are the advantages and weaknesses of a-Si, IGZO and CMOS in the surgical C-arm market and which technology will lead the way?
+Advantages and weaknesses of a-Si, IGZO, and CMOS in the surgical C-arm market, and which technology is likely to lead

 a-Si

-a-Si is the amorphous, non-crystalline form of silicon used for solar cells and thin-film transistors (TFTs) in flat panel liquid-crystal displays (LCD) and televisions.
-Over the last twenty years a-Si FPDs have become dominant in medical and industrial X-ray imaging.
-A-Si FPDs are used for both static and dynamic applications, but their largest application is static general radiography, e.g. for diagnostic orthopaedic imaging and chest X-ray.
+Amorphous silicon (a-Si) is the non-crystalline form of silicon widely used in solar cells and thin-film transistors (TFTs) for flat-panel liquid crystal displays (LCDs) and televisions.
+Over the past two decades, a-Si flat-panel detectors (FPDs) have become the dominant technology in medical and industrial X-ray imaging.
+They are used in both static and dynamic imaging, although their largest application remains static general radiography, such as diagnostic orthopaedic imaging and chest X-ray.

 Advantages of a-Si: